 If you’re in your 60s and already making withdrawals from retirement savings, you might want to lock up extra cash in safe savings so you’ll have money easily available to pay for a year or two of bills if necessary.

 Learning From Warren Buffett

 Take a tip from Warren Buffett, the 87-year-old investing maestro.
-In his latest annual letter to Berkshire Hathaway shareholders, Buffett noted that his company doesn’t carry anywhere near the amount of debt it could afford.
+In his annual letter to Berkshire Hathaway shareholders last year, Buffett noted that his company doesn’t carry anywhere near the amount of debt it could afford.
 He and Charlie Munger, his 94-year-old investing partner, prefer to “sleep well,” he said.
 “We have intentionally constructed Berkshire in a manner that will allow it to comfortably withstand economic discontinuities, including extremes such as market closures.”

 Buffett is referring to a company, of course, but his insight holds for households, too.
 Will you sleep well when (not if) the next economic recession arrives?
 Now is a good time to shore up your personal safety net.

 - Preparing for Financial Crisis in Retirement

 - Women Need to Get Serious About Emergency Savings

 - How to Mentally Handle Financially Tough Times